swiftlang/swift-evolution/proposals/0173-newline-escape-in-strings.md

 This proposal introduces `\` as a line continuation character, enabling strings to extend past the end of the source line.
 The `\` and the new line character that follow it in source are not incorporated into the string.

+Any horizontal whitespace before the \\\<newline> combination will be included in the string as is.
+Additionally, if an escape character \\ is followed by only horizontal whitespace characters then a \<newline> nothing from the \\ character to the \<newline> (inclusive) will be included in the literal.
+For example:

+	let str1 = """↵
+		line one \↵
+		line two \		  ↵
+		line three↵
+		"""↵

+	let str2 = "line one \↵
+	line two \		  ↵
+	line three"↵

+	assert(str1 == "line one line two line three") assert(str2 == "line one line two line three")

+An escape character at the end of the last line of a literal could be considered an error.

 This does not affect the indent removal feature of multiline strings and does not suggest that indent removal should be added to conventional strings but it does gave them consistent treatment.

-It also gives the user control over whether the final newline should be included in the string and it is recommended that it not always be stripped.
+As separate debate, it also gives the user control over whether the final newline should be included in the string and it is recommended that it not always be stripped if this proposal were adopted.
 This anticipated usage shows this is better suited to more common use cases:

 ```swift
 var xml = """